 You might not cum, and that’s okay.

 Having sex for the first time can make you feel a lot of different things all at once, from excited to nervous or scared.
-But the thing is, the more prepared and informed you and your partner are going into it, and the more you’ve both communicated about your needs and wants beforehand, the more likely it’ll be that the experience itself is a good one—even if its awkward and not quite like the movies make it out to seem.
-The added bonus?
-Working out these fine, sexy details from the get-go will also put you on the path to having even better sex with your partner, or future partners down the road.
+But the thing is, the more prepared and informed you and your partner are going into it, and the more you’ve both communicated about your needs and wants beforehand, the more likely it’ll be that the experience itself is a good one.
+Working out these intimate details from the get-go will also put you on the path to having even better sex with your partner, or future partners down the road.